Everyone at this new advertising agency has served time in prison

 Vincent Bragg served five years, one month, and 22 days in federal prison on drug charges.
-In that time, he studied corporate and real estate law, and read more than 400 books.
+In that time, he studied corporate and real estate law and read more than 400 books.

 He also started a creative ad agency.